21 January 2019

 Precaution.

-Not being able to give useful answers due to insufficient evidence or a minimum of logical explanation about it, we will limit ourselves only to asking the right questions, hoping to do something useful to all those who decide to enable CloudFlare.
-Be cautious in noticing any changes in the monetization of the page and if you notice unexplained changes as happened to us, do not hesitate to enable / disable the cache in order to be able to replicate the problem and attribute the cause to it.
-If you want performance without affecting AdSense in any way, you can contact us.
+Since we can't provide useful answers due to insufficient evidence or even a minimal logical explanation, we'll simply ask the right questions, hoping to be helpful to anyone who decides to enable CloudFlare.
+Please be cautious when noting any changes in page monetization, and if you notice any inexplicable changes, as we did, don't hesitate to enable/disable caching to replicate the problem and determine the cause.
+If you're looking for performance improvements without impacting AdSense in any way, please contact us.

-Update as of 1 July 2019 : Having evaluated in the last month of June a correct behavior of CloudFlare without any lowering of the RPM with different advertising circuits, to be fair we would like to specify that what is written in this article concerning the decrease in RPM yield is no longer correct and valid.
-The reader is invited to independently assess any performance discrepancies.
+Updated July 1, 2019 : Having evaluated CloudFlare's correct behavior with no RPM reduction with various advertising networks in June, we would like to clarify that what is written in this article regarding the reduction in RPM revenue is no longer correct and valid .
+Readers are encouraged to independently evaluate any performance discrepancies.

 Do you have doubts?
 Don't know where to start?
 Contact us!